Keyboard shortcuts

 let bar = foo # == "b"

-Variables defined at the global scope (i.e., outside of any recipe) are public, and will appear in the output of werk --list.
+Variables defined with the config keyword instead of let at the global scope (i.e., outside of any recipe) are public, and will appear in the output of werk --list.
 They can be overridden by passing -Dkey=value on the command-line.
 Comments immediately preceding a global variable will appear in the output as documentation for that variable.

 # Set the build profile.